 Key Styles and Features of 1930s Bags and Purses

-- Clutch bag was one of the main styles of the period
+- The clutch bag was one of the main styles of the period

 - Novelty shapes – bags in unusual shapes, or incorporating elements of novelty in trims and fastenings